 Within the page there are a number of links to other sources of news or information; all relevant to the brand.
 This is a very useful trick if the message you’re trying to get across requires more than two sentences.
-Although the character limit on Facebook is 63,206, unlike the 140 imposed by Twitter, it is not the place to write anything of length.
+Although the character limit on Facebook is 63,206, unlike the 280 imposed by Twitter, it is not the place to write anything of length.
 Briefly sum up the story or point you want to make and post the longer piece in a link.
-This gives your audience the choice oer whether they want to read it or not but at least they won’t ignore it all together!
+This gives your audience the choice over whether they want to read it or not but at least they won’t ignore it altogether!

 Top tip: posting links on your Facebook page that direct to your website improves search engine optimisation (SEO) by getting your site much needed traffic!

-Heineken are another visual brand and post plenty of pictures, including snaps of members of their staff at social events, highlighting their personable approach to marketing.
+Heineken is another visual brand and posts plenty of pictures, including snaps of members of their staff at social events, highlighting their personable approach to marketing.

-Nike use an array of techniques to engage with their target audience including ‘real time’ discussions which act as a customer service provision but also an advert for their expertise and interest in their industry.
-Nike maintains a firm focus on adding value to it’s fans by posting updates about sports events and relevant current affairs.
+Nike uses an array of techniques to engage with their target audience including ‘real-time’ discussions which act as a customer service provision but also an advert for their expertise and interest in their industry.
+Nike maintains a firm focus on adding value to its fans by posting updates about sports events and relevant current affairs.
 This demonstrates a great understanding of its target audience which its fans will greatly appreciate.

 Nike on social media